MIT-Emerging-Talent/ET6-CDSP-starter/collaboration/retrospectives/0_cross_cultural_collaboration.md

 ## 📝 Action Items

 - ✅ Everyone completes their designated collaboration documents.
-- ✅ Issues will be created when tasks are complete and ready to be reviewed.
 - 📌 Keep Slack active and use it for async help/questions.
 - 📌 Ensure GitHub Project Board remains updated with progress.
 - 📌 Keep nurturing team identity and motivation — Go **Data Strikers**! 💪⚽